Sangeeths11/retrieval_augmented_generation/README.md

 The default implementation uses a `SentenceSplitter` with a chunk size of 512 tokens and an overlap of 50 tokens.
 You can modify these parameters by:

+1. Using the Settings tab in the web interface
-1. Using command line parameters: `--chunk-size=768 --chunk-overlap=100`
+2. Using command line parameters: `--chunk-size=768 --chunk-overlap=100`
-2. Modifying the defaults in `app/core/config.py`
+3. Modifying the defaults in `app/core/config.py`

 ### Adding Custom Document Types